 Each experience is different for our students.
 They rotate through all positions during the production of stories and the live show.
 Check us out!

-Playing a wide assortment of games across genres, consoles and services, our esports team plays competitively nationwide through the High School Esports League.
+Playing a wide assortment of games across genres, consoles and services, our esports team plays competitively through the Minnesota Varsity League.
 Students are welcome to attend after school practices with teammates and others playing the same game, or they can join the team and compete solo at home as well.
-There are two full seasons every school year, with two smaller run competitions held in the winter and summer.
-Check with HSEL to see what games are being run through the competition this season - it changes as games evolve!
+There are at least two full seasons every school year with competitors across the state, and opportunities to compete throughout the year.
+Check with MNVL to see what games are being run through the competition this season - it changes as games evolve!
 Check in with Mr. Johnson at AVHS to sign up and find out what we are up to this upcoming year, you can sign up anytime to practice but must be enrolled by the beginning of every season to compete.

 Willkommen!
 The German Club at Apple Valley meets monthly to celebrate German culture, try new food, watch German movies, and meet new people.
 Most, but not all, of our members are studying German at Apple Valley.
 Come to play some Oktoberfest games, decorate Lebkuchen, see Toy Story in German or challenge the French and Japanese clubs to a soccer tournament!